NielsU97/Home-Server/README.md

 <h3 align="center">For the Docker Compose examples, navigate to the folder of the application you wish to install.</h3>
 </br>
 <h2> Remote acces your applications </h2>
+Every option has its own pros and cons.
+Consider which option best suits your needs.<br><br>

 `Option 1` - VPN <br>
 If you have installed WireGuard or another VPN, you can access your local network remotely, including your applications. <br>